LoopKit/loopdocs/docs/nightscout/remote-commands.md

 Remote Commands to deliver a bolus or add a carb entry **require** a &nbsp;<span translate="no">One Time Passcode</span>&nbsp; (OTP).

 !!! important "Minimum Versions: <span translate="no">Loop 3</span>&nbsp; and &nbsp;<span translate="no">**Nightscout 14.2.6**</span>"
     If your Nightscout version does not meet that minimum requirement, remote commands **might** be accepted but if they are, the time for the commands is always the current time.
-In other words, Carbs in the Past or Future might be accepted, but would be entered at the current time on the looper's phone.
+In other words, Carbs in the Past or Future might be accepted, but would be entered at the current time on the&nbsp;_<span translate="no">loop</span>_&nbsp;phone.

 ### Warnings on Remote Commands